-Normally I keep my morning skincare routine pretty simple: splash my face with water, apply moisturizer, and finish up with sunscreen before starting my makeup.
-But recently I introduced vitamin c into my routine in the form of Sunday Riley C.E.O. (which is arguably their most instagrammed product).
-My skin has visibly benefited from this addition within a few short weeks!
-My skin looks more glow-y and my hyperpigmentation has gotten lighter within the short time I’ve used it.
+I prefer to keep my morning skincare routine as simple as possible: splash my face with water, apply moisturizer, and finish up with sunscreen before starting my makeup.
+But I recently introduced vitamin c into my routine in the form of Sunday Riley C.E.O and my skin has visibly benefited from this addition within a few short weeks!
+My skin looks bright and glowy and my hyperpigmentation has gotten lighter within the short time I’ve used it.

 What are the benefits?

 If you read my post about Skincare Mistakes, you’ll remember that I recommended vitamin c as a safe alternative to using citrus on your face (which can be quite harmful to your skin).

 Vitamin C has so many great benefits including:

 - Promotion of collagen production (making your skin firmer and more youthful looking)

 - Brightening of skin tone and reduced appearance of pigmentation

 - There is also some evidence that it reduces the damage caused by UV light exposure.
 So it’s a great addition you your routine along with (but not instead of) sunscreen.
 Just to be incredibly clear here: you absolutely still need sunscreen.
 Every single day.
 Don’t skip this step!

 Vitamin C serums can come in different forms.
 L-ascorbic Acid is most common because the most vitamin c research has been done on it (Paula’s Choice states this as the reason they only use L-ascorbic acid).

 Sunday Riley, however, uses a newer form of topical vitamin C called THD Ascorbate.
 THD Ascorbate is supposed to be more “lipid soluble” meaning it penetrates the skin better than many other forms of vitamin c that are water soluble and can’t penetrate the lipid barrier to reach the dermis.
 Reaching the dermis is important because this is where collagen is made.